 Six-year-old Mozart performed a concert in the palace’s Hall of Mirrors, and Napoleon once stationed his headquarters in its elaborate rococo-style apartments.

-Today, the extensive gardens, which were once only enjoyed by nobility, are open to the public.
+Today, the extensive gardens, which were once only enjoyed by the nobility, are open to the public.

 There are elaborate fountains, imitation Roman ruins, tropical greenhouse and formal flowerbeds.

 The annual summer Mozart Festival is held at the Schloss theatre (Palace Theatre), where it is said that Marie Antoinette once appeared on stage.

 4- Taste strudel and torte in a Viennese cafe